As Pediatric OT’s, Here Are The Products We Love To See Babies Using

 Birth to 3 months old

-The Boppy pillow is an excellent pillow because of how versatile it is.
-Yes, it can be used for tummy-time, but the reason we love this pillow as therapists is because of how it can be used to teach a baby how to bring their feet to their hands.
+a u-shaped nursing pillow is an excellent pillow to have because of how versatile it is.
+Yes, it can be used for comfortable nursing as well as for tummy-time, but the reason we love this pillow as therapists is because of how it can be used to teach a baby how to bring their feet to their hands.
 By putting your baby on the ground, and sliding this pillow under their bum, it brings their feet up higher than their waste which allows the baby to see their feet and even makes is easier to reach for them.
 This product is a classic and for good reason!

 3 to 6 months old